 Applicants to the BFA in Digital Art and Animation degree program are required to submit an art portfolio that showcases the applicant's best and most recent work.
-This portfolio must contain between 10-15 samples of artwork created by the applicant.
-If necessary, DigiPen may request more samples for review.
+This portfolio will contain between 15 to 20 samples of original artwork created by the applicant.
+Drawings fall into two categories: